 Every sales team has a sales culture.
 Great ones are rare.
 They take a tremendous amount of work to establish and maintain.
 But most Sales Leaders don’t plan to have a great one.
-Why?
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Sales teams can make the number one year with a lousy sales culture.
 They land the big deal or rely on a great product.
 But lousy sales cultures actually prevent sales from happening.
-Consistent growth long term (more than 2 years) requires a healthy culture.
+Consistent growth long term (more than 2 years in a row without a quarter miss) requires a healthy culture.
 Understanding where yours is and what to do about it is essential for growth.

 How can you notice a terrible sales culture?
 Look for: